Thinking Matters courses are meant to develop your ability to ask questions and articulate problems in ways that are as unique as each of you.

 Incoming first-year students will find themselves asking questions that you may never have thought to ask or in ways that you had never asked them before.
 The forms of inquiry and objects of study in Thinking Matters are diverse, from interpreting epic poetry to studying the politics of archaeological heritage to recognizing patterns and codes, but they are all concerned with the “how” as much as the “what” of knowledge.

 How is Thinking Matters Structured?

-- Small discussion sections are led by fellows who have been chosen in a highly competitve national search.
+Small discussion sections are led by post-doctoral fellows who have been chosen in a highly competitive national search.
 Students learn to think through a problem collectively, and debate ideas with other highly-motivated Stanford students.